yungreg/pomodoit-app/README.md

 2. Celebrate your accomplishments *as they happen*.
 This may seem like wasted time to take 5 minutes after you implement a feature to congratulate yourself somehow, but that encouragement will snowball, and become motivation when you get stuck (which will likely happen).

-3. This may seem obvious, but make sure to finish the Front-End coursework before starting your capstone.
-I wasn't able to do so, and started the project and predictably met issues I couldn't solve (specifically promises in fetch calls, Props hooks) in React because I hadn't *fully* completed HoneyRae's Repairs.
-Once I went back and did that,

-4. Pace yourself.
+3. Pace yourself.
 Try to be reasonable about how much you can get done each day (again, planning).
 Rest when you need it and stay hydrated.

-5. Lean on classmates, even those from other cohorts.
-Their perspectives can help, and yours can potentially help them Be nice.
+4. Lean on teammates, within reason.
+Their perspectives can help, and yours can potentially help them.

+5. Be nice.
 This is all quite hard, honestly. lol

 ### Challenges
 1. Being specific in asking questions.
 I find it's difficult for people to answer questions they can't understand